AnastasiaKarpenko/ToDoApp/README.md

 # ToDoApp
 To do app (task manager).
 Implementing the "Exploring Android" tutorials provided by CommonsWare

-I followed the book "Exploring Android" and built the ToDoApp in order to learn several Android concepts like:
+I am following the book "Exploring Android" and building the ToDoApp in order to learn several Android concepts like:
-Android Architecture components, MVI flow, Repository pattern, and start using RxJava.
+Android Architecture components, Instrumentation Testing, MVI flow, Repository pattern, and start using RxJava.